daisygunn/heiwa-gallery/README.md

 ## User Stories
-Please find all my defined user stories & their acceptance criteria [here](https://github.com/daisygunn/heiwa-gallery/issues) Epic 1:
-1. As a user I can intuitively navigate through the site so that I can view desired content.
-2. As a user I can find a navigation bar and footer so that I can see what content there is on the website.
-2. As a user I can get key information about the gallery from the landing page so that I can spend less time having to search for information.
-3. As a user I am notified about any changes I have made so that I have a clear understanding of what has been done.
-4. As a user I can access the website on both mobile and desktop so that I can view the information regardless of my location.

-Epic 2:
-5. As a user I can view all products that are in stock and available to buy.
-6. As a user I can easily find all of the relevant information about the prints so that I can make informed decisions before purchasing.
-7. As a user I can filter the prints by categories to have more control over what I'm viewing.
-8. As a user I can only add prints to my basket that are in stock so that I can avoid later frustration if my order cannot be fulfilled.
-9. As a user I can easily identify prints that are not in stock so that I can avoid later frustration if they are not available.

-Epic 3:
-10. As an admin user I can log in so that I can access the site's backend.
-11. As an admin user I am able to login to see the product management page.
-12. As an admin user I can sign in to add/edit/remove items from the print model so that I can make sure the website is up to date and accurately reflects what is being sold.
-13. As an admin user I can update the stock levels for the prints so that customers are only able to purchase items in stock.

-Epic 4:
-14. As a user I am able to process orders by making a card payment.
-15. As a user I can view a breakdown of their current basket so that I can make changes if required.
-16. As a user I receive Order confirmations to be sure my order has been processed.
-17. As a user, if I'm logged in I can view my previous orders.

-Epic 5:
-18. As a user I can register or log in so that I can view my orders.
-19. As a user I can easily see if I'm logged in or not so that I can choose to log in or log out depending on what I'm doing.
-20. As a user I am prompted to register for an account so that I can create an account and receive the benefits from having a profile.
-21. As a user I can log in so that I can auto-populate forms with my information on the site.
-22. As a user I can save my default billing/shipping details so that I can save time making my next purchase.

-Epic 6:
-23. As an admin user I can add/edit/delete exhibition to be displayed on the website.
-24. As a user I can find the date, description and price for each exhibition so that I can make informed decisions about attending.
+Please find all my defined user stories & their acceptance criteria [here](https://github.com/daisygunn/heiwa-gallery/issues)

+Epic 1 - Core Functionality:
+1. As a **user** I can intuitively navigate through the site so that I can view desired content.
+2. As a **user** I can find a navigation bar and footer so that I can see what content there is on the website.
+2. As a **user** I can get key information about the gallery from the landing page so that I can spend less time having to search for information.
+3. As a **user** I am notified about any changes I have made so that I have a clear understanding of what has been completed/updated/failed.
+4. As a **user** I can access the website on both mobile and desktop so that I can view the information regardless of my location.

+Epic 2 - Products:
+5. As a **user** I can view all products that are in stock and available to buy.
+6. As a **user** I can easily find all of the relevant information about the products so that I can make informed decisions before purchasing.
+7. As a **user** I can filter the prints by categories to have more control over what I'm viewing.
+8. As a **user** I can easily identify prints that are not in stock so that I can avoid later frustration if they are not available.

+Epic 3 - Orders/Basket:
+9. As a **user** I am able to process orders by making a card payment.
+10. As a **user** I can view a breakdown of their current basket so that I can make changes if required.
+11. As a **user** I can only add prints to my basket that are in stock so that I can avoid later frustration if my order cannot be fulfilled.
+12. As a **user** I receive order confirmations to be sure my order has been processed.

+Epic 4 - Admin Functionality:
+13. As an **admin user** I can log in so that I can access the site's backend.
+14. As an **admin user** I am able to login to see the product management page so that I can make changes in the front end.
+15. As an **admin user** I can add/edit/remove items from the product model so that I can make sure the website is up to date and accurately reflects what is being sold.
+16. As an **admin user** I can update the stock levels for the products so that customers are only able to purchase items in stock.

+Epic 5 - User Account:
+17. As a **user** I can register & log in so that I can view my orders.
+18. As a **user** I can easily see if I'm logged in or not so that I can choose to log in or log out.
+19. As a **user** I am prompted to register for an account so that I can create an account and receive the benefits from having a profile.
+20. As a **user** I can log in so that I can auto-populate forms with my information on the site.
+21. As a **user** I can save my default billing/shipping details so that I can save time making my next purchase.

+Epic 6 - Exhibition Information:
+23. As an **admin user** I can add/edit/delete exhibition to be displayed on the website.
+24. As a **user** I can find the date, description and entry fee for each exhibition so that I can make informed decisions about attending.

+Epic 7 - Marketing:
+25. As a **user** I can sign up to a newsletter to up to date information regarding exhibitions and items for sale.
+26. As an **admin user** I conducted research and implemented SEO keywords to increase traction to my website.
+27. As an **admin user** I have created a FB shop page to increase traction to my website.

 ## Scope
 In order to achieve the desired user & business goals, the following features will be included in this release: